Oitomi teapots and kettles (history, manufacture, use and care).

 Here are some of Oitomi cast iron teapots and kettles available.

-This kettle is for boiling water for tea.
-It is designed to be used on modern stovetops.
+This kettle is for boiling tea water, so that you can use it on modern stovetops.
 The Nanbu Tetsubin (non-affiliated link) features a timeless design called Itome.
 The Itome pattern is a classic straight line.
 This tetsubin holds about 40 ounces of fluid, which is enough for tea service for four.

 This kettle will naturally form a patina on the inside with use.
-The patina is a natural product of oxidation and helps prevent rust and add iron to the water.
+The patina is a natural oxidation product that helps prevent rust and add iron to the water.

 Antique Tetsubin